 Tip #3: Ask if your toddler can “squish” their meat

-This is a really simple one, but basically, if you’re offering a meat that is really moist, and fairly easy to squish, like ground meat, ask your toddler if they can squish it.
+This is a really simple one, but basically, if you’re offering a meat that is really moist, and fairly easy to squish, like ground beef, ask your toddler if they can squish it.
 So you can say something like: “Can you squish your meat like this?” and then when they do, follow it up with “Whoah!
 You’re so strong!”
 Again, remembering that the fact that they’re picking up the meat and squishing it is a win, even if they don’t eat it yet.
 What you should notice as you play games like this is a shift in their attitude.
 You’ll see them smile and have fun at the table, which is what we want!
 This means that the pressure to eat has been lifted, and they can enjoy being at the table for mealtimes because they see that you’re going to have fun with them, instead of asking them to eat over and over.